google/data-layer-helper/README.md

 </table>

 ## Listening for Messages
-When creating a DataLayerHelper object, you can also specify a callback function to be called whenever a message is pushed onto the given dataLayer.
+When creating a `DataLayerHelper` object, you can also specify a callback function to be called whenever a message is pushed onto the given dataLayer.
 This allows your code to be notified immediately whenever the dataLayer has been updated, which is a key advantage of the message queue approach.
+To do so, add the function under the `listener` attribute in an options object for the second parameter of the `DataLayerHelper` constructor.

 ```js
 function listener(model, message) {